 As many of you may know, I began investing in real estate a couple of years ago as a way to build money for retirement.
 In my “I Bought a House” series, I detailed how I bought a home, fixed it up, and flipped it for a decent profit.
 Now I've bought a rental property!

 I just recently bought a small house in Hendersonville, Tennessee where I live.
 But this time, instead of fixing up the house and flipping it, I'll be renting it out.

-This is the first post in a series detailing the good, the bad, and the ugly about my latest real estate investment.
+This is the first post in a series detailing the good, the bad, and the ugly about my buy and hold real estate investment.